InftyAI/llmaz/docs/proposals/376-metric-aggregagor/README.md

 - Different scheduling algorithm implementations in ai gateway, like prefix-cache aware
 - LoRA aware scheduling implementation, will be left to another KEP
 - Performance consideration in big clusters should be left to the Beta level
+- How HPA consumers the metrics should be left to another KEP.

 ## Proposal